 Students participating in small group lessons receive one half-hour weekly lesson in school time and with a small group of students who play similar instruments.
-Due to the fun and social nature of group lessons, they are strongly recommended for students in Prep to Year 3 as they make learning fun and less daunting.
 Please be aware that students who miss a lesson will not have this lesson made up and the cost of the lesson will not be refunded.